linusmimietz/linusmimietz-com-memes/memes-react-app/README.md

 ## Configuration

 The project uses custom webpack configuration to ensure proper CSS scoping and output file naming.
 This is implemented in the `config-overrides.js` file.
+The custom webpack configuration in `webpack.config.js` rewrites the public path to the DigitalOcean Space URL.
+This is necessary for the production build to correctly reference the assets hosted on DigitalOcean Spaces.

 ## Note on File Hosting